blehthebob/windows-indiedroid-nova/README.md

 # windows-indiedroid-nova
 Running Windows for ARM64 on the [Indiedroid Nova](https://indiedroid.us/) with a Rockchip RK3588S SoC, produced by ameriDroid, largely based on documentation for the [WoR Project](https://worproject.com/).
 The specific board we bought can be found [here](https://www.youyeetoo.com/products/youyeetoo-pico-pi-pc-rockchip-rk3588s-single-board-computer?VariantsId=11120).

+Some of the files required for the installation below are included in this repository.

 ## How to set up Windows on an Indiedroid Nova board

 ### Disclaimer